davidbauch/QDaCC/README.md

 Examples:

-    --GF 'h,GX:1,1:2,2'
+    --GF 'h,G=X:1,1:2,2'

-Calculating the G1 functions for the resonator mode `h` and the radiative electronic mode `GX`.
+Calculating the G1 functions for the resonator mode `h` and the radiative electronic mode `G=X`.
 Both of order `1` and both output as a matrix and integrated.

     --GF 'h,h:1,2:2:2'